Collective Bargaining and living wages

 of wages and working conditions can best be achieved through national collective bargaining at industry level supported by international purchasing practices.

-International brands and retailers signed a Memorandum of Understanding with IndustriALL, the global trade union federation representing garment, textile and footwear workers, to ensure the payment of a living wage through their purchasing practices.
+International brands and retailers signed a Memorandum of Understanding with IndustriALL, the global trade union federation representing garment, textile and footwear workers, to pave the way to ensuring the payment of a sustainable living wage through their purchasing practices.
 Engaging in this process offers national manufacturers, trade unions and governments the opportunity to collaborate with global garment and retail brands that are committed to support efficient employment relations and substantial and continuous wage growth in the sector.

 HOW DOES COLLECTIVE BARGAINING AT INDUSTRY LEVEL WORK?